USER MANUAL

 • Duration (top-right): Shows the video's current time and total length.

 • Heart (bottom-left): Click to mark as a favorite.
-Favorited videos play 3× more often during random rotation.
+On Pro, favorited videos play about 3× more often during random rotation; hearts appear red.
+On Regular, hearts are orange and do not change playback weight.

 • Star (bottom-right): Click to rate from 0 to 5 stars.
 Your rating appears as a small badge.